 Anthony Bourdain.
 He gave us a lesson on how to experience the very essence and soul, eat and smell the air of a place like a local.
 Anthony’s voice and inspiration for everything authentic motivated me for writing this article discussing why tourists visit New York as a tourist.
 Being a proud New Yorker for the past 20 years, I live and breathe real estate, but that does not stop me from looking past the lobby onto the street, into the kitchen, and experiencing the best of what the New York City offers.

 Much has changed since I first landed.
-New York was distressed just working its way through a recovery from the national savings and loans crisis.
+New York was distressed, just working its way through a recovery from the national savings and loan crisis.

 New York is not for the faint or easily offended.
 If you are not a fighter, then do not bother taking on this heavyweight.
 New York makes you fight above your weight class, and that makes it great.
 At times it can make you better than you ever imagined, pushing you to excel at the highest level.

 The genuine and authentic survive.
 The confused and weak are quickly discarded.

 New York CityNew York City

 The center of the world.
 Everything big and worthwhile has either passed through or fuels the energy of this towering city.

 The City of everyone, everything, all flavors, and all ethnicities.
 The good and bad are clear; the mediocre is usually a storefront with a sign “Out of Business.”

 Why not see New York and experience it like a local?
 Get on a subway or go walkabout and discover.

-Experience a great slice of pizza, dumpling, a great bowl of pasta or the best ice cream the city has to offer instead.
+Experience a slice of pizza; dumpling, a great bowl of pasta; or the best ice cream the city has to offer instead.
 If you are gluten-free, lactose intolerant or vegetarian, perhaps, walk the best streets or sit on a park bench watching the passersby.

 There are still places and areas for me yet to explore after 20 years.
 But from what I do know, tourists will have a far richer experience by distancing themselves from double-decker buses and big department stores.